pi22by7/In-Memoria/README.md

 **TypeScript Layer** - MCP server and orchestration:

 - 13 specialized tools for AI assistants (organized into 4 categories)
-- SQLite for structured data, SurrealDB (in-memory) for vector search
+- SQLite for structured data, SurrealDB with SurrealKV for persistent vector embeddings
 - File watching for incremental updates
 - Smart routing that maps features to files